AP-CSPrinciples/CSP-using_Python/docs/_sources/Python/PyGame.md.txt

   - PyGame is regularly tested against these versions.

-✅ **Use PyGame when Turtle isn’t enough** — if you want smoother animation, images, sound, or interactivity, PyGame is a better fit.
+✅ **Use PyGame when...**
+— if you want:
+  - smoother animation
+  -  images
+  -  sound
+  -  interactivity